gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 ### Time Response
 - we are gonna try and develop intuition on what properties w need in a system to get what we want
-- so we can look at a systme and tell how its gonna behave
+- so we can look at a system and tell how its gonna behave

 #### Poles and Zeroes
 - system is infuenced by its poles and zeroes
 - consider a transfer function
 	- poles are the roots of denominator
-	- zroes are roots of numerator
+	- zeroes are roots of numerator
 - in general, at poles G(s) = inf. unless the pole is cancelled by a matching zero
 - at zeroes, G(s) = 0 unless zero is cancelled by matching pole